trebbag/revenuepilot/README.md

 npm run update-server
 ```

 This serves the `dist/` directory on port 8080.
-Point
+For production, deploy the
+contents of `dist/` to a publicly reachable server and set
-`UPDATE_SERVER_URL` at this URL when building.
+`UPDATE_SERVER_URL` to that address when building.

 After packaging, run the output located in `dist/`: